 AEACMS maintains a safe and secure campus environment through qualified teacher and staff supervision of students before, during, and after school hours.
-All campus visitors are logged in the main office via a computerized monitoring system as they enter and exit.
-AEACMS offers extended-day opportunities for students that include academic support and social enrichment activities.
+All campus visitors must log in at the main office via a computerized monitoring system as they enter and exit.
+This system screens names, as well as the visitors photo identification, against the National Sex Offender Registry.